Want to simplify and automate your Department of Transportation MPLS network? Try Segment Routing.

 Ciena Adaptive IPTM Implementation of Segment Routing

 As DOT’s evolve their ITS to include automated highways and vehicle-to-everything (V2X) technology, IP networks must also evolve.
-Ciena’s Adaptive IP solution provides a simplified architecture to help DOT networks become more scalable, resilient, and cost-effective.
+Ciena’s Adaptive IP approach provides a simplified architecture to help DOT networks become more scalable, resilient, and cost-effective.
 Adaptive IP with Segment Routing embraces SDN and balances between network-based distributed intelligence and centralized controller-based intelligence.
 Adaptive IP consists of the following components:

 - Open disaggregated programmable infrastructure with the ability to provide real-time telemetry, using open standards like gRPC, OpenConfig, and BGP-LS